stevenchadburrow/AcolyteHandPICd32/README.md

 Comes with attachment possibilities for an SPI Micro SDcard Adapter and a FT232RL USB-to-UART Adapter.
 SDcard is required for BadApple and using Elm-Chan's FatFs files (included).
 If using UART, use the command 'sudo picocom /dev/ttyUSB0'.
 The PIC32 is programmed through ICSP port connecting to a PICkit3.

+Only PORTD, PORTE, and PORTJ are used for all existing peripherals.
+That leaves PORTA, PORTB, PORTC, PORTF, PORTG, and PORTH all for user functionality.

 Links:

 <a href="https://www.aidanmocke.com/">https://www.aidanmocke.com/</a> for a bunch of PIC32MZ projects (without Harmony), including USB and FatFs.<br>